jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 <p style="text-align: center;">Illustration of the Mark I Perceptron from [3].</p>

 Rosenblatt acknolwedged a set of limitations of his Perceptron machine in a series of publications.
 At the same time, Minsky and Papert published the book "Perceptrons: an introduction to computational geometry", also detailing some of those limitations.
 See [6] for more details.
 The work of Minsky and Papert had a huge impact on the public, although few people actually understood the nature of their contribution.
-Simply put, Minsky and Papert argue that a multilayer network (or MLP) is needed for learning certain basic functions such as XOR, while no appropriate training algorithm existed for that kind of network at the time.
+Simply put, Minsky and Papert argue that a multilayer network is needed for learning certain basic functions such as XOR, while no appropriate training algorithm existed for that kind of network at the time.

 Regardless of the technical aspects of Misnky and Papert's work, the reaction from the public was a drastic cut in funding on ANN during the 70s, until the mid 80s, in what is knows as the "AI Winter".
 After ANNs were almost abandoned, AI research focused on "expert systems" instead, which would also suffer their own "AI Winter" in the 90s.